ruby/www.ruby-lang.org/en/community/weblogs/index.md

 ### Mining for Ruby Blogs

-**Planets**\: some planets (online specialized feeds agregators) have been running for years now.
+Some **planets** (online specialized feed aggregators) have been running for years now.
 A few of them providing convenient content:

 * [Ruby Corner][4]
 * [Planet Ruby][5]